 Check back on this page later on for our updated thoughts post-testing.

-Read our Apple HomePod review
+Read our in-depth Apple HomePod 2 review

 As well as our Apple HomePod Mini review